samraHanif0340/samraHanif0340.github.io/_portfolio/coding-questions-in-golang.md

 header:
   teaser: assets/images/gopher_trivia.jpg
 feature_row:
-  - image_path: /assets/images/gophercises_jumping.jpg
   # - image_path: /assets/images/gophercises_punching.jpg
-  # - image_path: /assets/images/gophercises_lifting.jpg
+  - image_path: /assets/images/gophercises_lifting.jpg
 ---

+{% include feature_row type="center" %}

 {% include toc %}

 In this post, we will answer several programming challenge questions in Golang.
 These questions are often asked as part of interviews.
 Although there may be built-in methods to solve these problems, we shall only use basic data structures to solve each of them.

-We prioritise recursive and clean codes.
+We prioritise recursive, concurrent, and clean codes.
 The solution codes are pretty self explanatory.

 ## Questions